-An entry is also incorrect if we made a mistake during the application process.
-For example, if we entered the wrong person’s name onto the register due to an administrative error.
+An entry could also be incorrect if we made a mistake during the application process.
+For example, if we entered the wrong person’s name onto the register because of an administrative error.

 Fraudulent entryBack to top

 - any of the information submitted as part of the registration, readmission or revalidation process was submitted with the deliberate intention to mislead the NMC or an approved education institution or

-For example, if a person provides a false certificate in order to be registered, we will have been deliberately misled.
-The entry is fraudulent.
+For example, if a person provides a falsified certificate to be registered, we’ll have been deliberately misled.
 In this example, it doesn’t matter who falsified the certificate.
-A nurse, midwife or nursing associate’s entry on the register may be fraudulent even if they were not personally responsible for the fraud or even aware that deliberately misleading information was used.
+A nurse, midwife or nursing associate’s entry on the register might be fraudulent even if they weren’t aware that the information used was deliberately misleading.

-This means the entry is still fraudulent, even though the evidence shows it was a third party who deliberately produced false documents or statements, and that the person who is registered with us did not know about it, that person’s entry is still fraudulent, even if they did not behave in a fraudulent or dishonest way themselves.
+This means the entry is still fraudulent, even though the evidence shows it was a third party who deliberately produced false documents or statements, and the person who registered with us didn’t know or behave fraudulently or dishonestly.

-For example, if someone steals the identity of another person who was previously registered as a nurse, midwife or nursing associates and makes a false declaration, the entry is fraudulent, even though the former nurse, midwife or nursing associate is not aware of the fraud.
+For example, suppose someone steals another person’s identity who was registered as a nurse, midwife or nursing associate and makes a false declaration.
+In this case, the entry is fraudulent, even though the former nurse, midwife or nursing associate is not aware of the fraud.

-Another example would be if a nurse, midwife or nursing associates doesn’t know whether they meet the requirements for renewing their registration but their employer tells them that they do.
-The employer then signs to confirm that the nurse, midwife and nursing associates meets the requirements even though they know this is not the case.
+Another example would be if a nurse, midwife or nursing associate doesn’t know whether they meet the requirements for renewing their registration but their employer tells them that they do.
+The employer then signs to confirm that the nurse, midwife or nursing associate meets the requirements even though they know this is not the case.